bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 69°
-- Rain
+- Cloudy
-- 84% humidity
+- 82% humidity
-- 17 mph wind
+- 21 mph wind
-- 98% cloud cover
+- 97% cloud cover
 - 22 AQI O3 🟩
 - 40 AQI PM2.5 🟩
-- 0.36 inches of rain in the past 24 hours
+- 0.37 inches of rain in the past 24 hours
 - 0.54 inches of rain expected in the next 72 hours